WHY US? LEADING PHYSIOTHERAPY CLINIC GROUP IN SINGAPORE

 Our physiotherapists are qualified from leading institutions from Singapore, Australia, UK, and the US.
 They are all registered with the Ministry of Health in Singapore under the Allied Health Professions Council (AHPC).

-Since 2003, we are the largest private practice group that firmly believes in the one-on-one approach, tackling each case with a fresh view to best resolve your pain.
+Since 2003, we are the largest private practice group in Singapore that firmly believes in the one-on-one approach, tackling each case with a fresh view to best resolve your pain.
 We only treat our clients using the same techniques we would use on ourselves and our loved ones.

 Our clinical approach and the physiotherapy techniques we apply are grounded in evidence-based medicine and physical therapy to address your underlying pain condition.
 We firmly believe in the need to be at the forefront of the latest and well-designed research.

 Our multi-speciality team includes wellness instructors in addition to physiotherapy specialists, such as functional trainers, sports massage therapists and Pilates instructors, who brings expert depth and perspectives to focus and drill down to the underlying cause of your physical pain.